 There are two sculpted, triangular-shaped gables known as pediments on each end of the Parthenon.
 The East pediment depicted Athena’s birth from the head of her father, Zeus.
 The West pediment showed the conflict between Athena and Poseidon to claim Attica, an ancient region of Greece which included the city of Athens.

 A shrine within the Parthenon housed an extraordinary statue of Athena, known as Athena Parthenos, which was sculpted by Phidias.
-The statue no longer exists but is thought to have stood 12 meters high (39 feet).
+The statue no longer exists but is thought to have stood about 12 meters high (39 feet).

 It was carved of wood and covered in ivory and gold.
 Historians know what the statue looked like thanks to surviving Roman reproductions.

 The Athena statue depicted a fully-armed woman wearing a goatskin shield known as an aegis.
 She held a six-foot tall statue of the Greek goddess Nike in her right hand and a shield in her left hand that illustrated various battle scenes.
 Two griffins and a sphinx stood on her helmet and a large snake behind her shield.

 It’s unclear if the Parthenon served solely as a home for Athena or also as a treasury.
 It was undoubtedly an awe-inspiring sight for anyone who gazed upon it.
 Ancient spectators weren’t allowed inside the structure but viewed its splendor from the outside.

 Parthenon Changes Hands

 In the sixth century A.D., the Christian Byzantines conquered Greece.
-They outlawed pagan worship of the Greek gods and converted the Parthenon to a Christian church.
+They outlawed pagan worship of the ancient Greek gods and converted the Parthenon to a Christian church.
 They blocked the East side entrance and, following the custom of Christianity, forced worshipers to enter the church on the West side.

 The massive statue of Athena was gone before the Byzantines arrived.
 In her place, they put a pulpit and marble bishop’s chair.